bebegom/dont-starve-API/README.md

 # Don't Starve API

-This is my first little API I created and deployed to Heroku.
+This is my first little API I am creating and deployed to Heroku.

 https://intense-sands-10215.herokuapp.com/